 Many freely give information about themselves, data that can later be used to measure their psychology, in this case, up to 6 million people volunteered information to build the richest database of psychological profiles in the world.
 Advanced technology takes us to the point where we will be controlled by robots since robots are taking over they are programmed to the next step: make their own programming, working out endless mathematical formulas for a more complicated algorithm for an efficient human siege.
 Their only possible flaw would be, lacking corrections of embodied human bias but left free to formulate their own prejudices.
 Science fiction this ain't so!

 Ideas one has of The Industrial revolution arguably the start of our modern age one thinks of oily machinery powered by steam power billowing their hydrocarbons; killing the atmosphere with their pungent smells polluting the air people breathe.
 Such was the technology that served us in wars and built our infrastructure.
 In the last twenty years, we had embarked on clean digital technology that moves faster, more efficient and requires fewer people to operate fuelled by data piped into thousands of computers housed in unassuming buildings called data centres.
 The value they produce is global wealth to power our economy for our modern age - replacing oil for data.
 A new infrastructure that takes in new business, economics and politics all of which make up the invisible hands that orchestrate our actions.
 The future infrastructures may not be the Centralities of Nation States but if not broken up, will be the giant digital companies storing databases of personal information such as age, sex, income, photos, video and emails to analyse, predict and anticipate our intentions and formulating our opinions.
 Data will reform the basis of the conscious mind to swing what we favour in directions of their own making.
-It is frightening when we realise carrying our smart phone, we are accompanying our shadow for company, outlining our digital trail everywhere freely, in cost and liberty, capitalising the social media giants yes, for free.
+It is frightening when we realise carrying our smartphone, we are accompanying our shadow for company, outlining our digital trail everywhere freely, in cost and liberty, capitalising the social media giants yes, for free.

 A search, now more commonly known by the verb 'Google', clicking on news articles, though maybe fake news, could still register to reveal about you a political profile silhouetting a probable political inclination which can be valuable during referendums or elections.
 Some fake news operators are so powerful they can disrupt politics and distort real intentions without much care to the downsides of things but since Google is knowledge fake news is most likely believed.
 Manipulation of news is in full swing when searching for some facts we are presented by extremism and hate readily accepted by the intellectually deprived, distorting the mainstream of ideas acquired by other but authoritative sites.
 However, political use of the internet is not exclusive to the media giants, but governments are in on it too.
-For examples, the time of the Arab Spring Democratic sympathies swang either side, China's capitalism while prolonging communist ideals working in back ground controlling their societies, while Russia uses it for control and social order.
-Twitter par excellence, as we all know, is Trump who justifies his Twitter feed as "modern day Presidential".
+For examples, the time of the Arab Spring Democratic sympathies swang either side, China's capitalism while prolonging communist ideals working in the background controlling their societies, while Russia uses it for control and social order.
+Twitter par excellence, as we all know, is Trump who justifies his Twitter feed as "modern-day Presidential".
 When he goes quite, there must be something wrong.

 Ideology is being utilised to disrupt the internet, thousands of signals are sent out creating right-wing views and propaganda, acting in the face of mainstream media.